June 14, 2025

 B. The 51/49 Ownership Rule: What It Means for the Solar Sector

-Now, this is a point that often comes up: the long-standing 51/49 rule, which required majority Algerian ownership in local ventures.
-However, there’s some very positive news for the renewable energy sector: for projects responding to solar energy tenders and related investments, reports and government signals strongly indicate that this rule may not apply, or its application is becoming much more flexible.
-This is a deliberate move to encourage foreign expertise and capital, representing a critical and genuinely welcome development for international investors considering Algeria’s solar manufacturing space.
+Now, this is a point that often comes up: the long-standing 51/49 ownership rule, which required majority Algerian ownership in local ventures.
+However, there’s positive news for the renewable energy sector: for projects responding to solar energy tenders and related investments, reports and government signals strongly indicate that this rule may not apply, or its application is becoming much more flexible.
+This is a deliberate move to encourage foreign expertise and capital, representing a critical and welcome development for international investors considering Algeria’s solar manufacturing space.
 It shows they’re serious about attracting global players.

 C. Key Regulatory Bodies and Your Approval Pathways